Toledo Cathedral: Altarpiece

 The altarpiece is an extremely florid Gothic retable; it is one of the last examples of this artistic style, which was disappearing as the Renaissance began to take hold in Spain.
 Commissioned by Cardinal Cisneros, the work was begun in 1497 and finished in 1504.
 Among the architects, painters and sculptors who collaborated in this collective masterwork were: Enrique Egas and Pedro Gumiel (design), Francisco de Amberes and Juan de Borgoña (estofado: the technique of finishing sculpture of wood with gilding and punched patterns, and polychromy), Rodrigo Alemán, Felipe Vigarny, Diego Copín de Holanda y Sebastián de Almonacid (religious images), and Joan Peti (carving and filigree).

-The altarpiece rises to a great height above the altar; it includes an important statuary and a magnificent, delicate filigree of balusters, spires, small dossals, and chambranles, all done by Joan Peti.
+The altarpiece rises to a great height above the altar; it includes statuary and a filigree of balusters, spires, small dossals, and chambranles, all done by Joan Peti.
 It consists of five continuous panels, the center panel being the widest; it is five storeys tall, and the lines of separation are stair-stepped.
 The themes of the central panel from bottom to top are: the figure of a seated Virgin and Child plated in silver on the predella, above this the tabernacle and a Gothic monstrance carved in wood, then a depiction of the Nativity, and above that, the Ascension.
 The whole culminates in a monumental scene of Christ's crucifixion at Calvary.
 Further themes of the life and passion of Jesus are represented on the other panels.